-Evidence for other health research reporting guidelines suggests that the reporting quality has improved after the introduction of reporting checklists [25-27], although there is currently no empirical evidence that adoption of MAPS will improve the quality of reporting of mapping research.
-Future research planned by the MAPS working group will include a before-and-after evaluation of the benefits (and, indeed, possible adverse effects) of the introduction of the MAPS reporting statement.
-It will also be necessary to update the MAPS reporting statement in the future to address conceptual, methodological and practical advances in the field.
-Potential methodological advances that might be reflected in an update might include shifts towards more complex model specifications, better methods for dealing with uncertainty, and guidance on appropriate use of measures of prediction accuracy, such as the mean absolute error (MAE) and the mean squared error (MSE).
+Evidence for other health research reporting guidelines suggests that reporting quality improved after the introduction of reporting checklists [25-27], although there is currently no empirical evidence that adoption of the MAPS statement will improve the quality of reporting of mapping research.
+Future research planned by the MAPS working group will include a before and after evaluation of the benefits (and indeed possible adverse effects) of the introduction of the MAPS statement.
+It will also be necessary to update the MAPS statement in the future to address conceptual, methodological and practical advances in the field.
+Potential methodological advances that might be reflected in an update might include shifts toward more complex model specifications, better methods for dealing with uncertainty and guidance on appropriate use of measures of prediction accuracy, such as mean absolute error and mean square error.
 The MAPS working group plans to assess the need for an update of the reporting checklist in 5 years' time.